PaloAltoNetworks/gaia/doc/documentation.md

 Parameters:

-- `neocna` (`boolean`): If set to true, neocna will be used regardless of whether tenant is onboarded to use neocna.
+- `neocna` (`boolean`): If set to true, neocna will be used regardless of whether tenant is set to use neocna.

 ##### `GET /cloudnetworkqueries/:id/cloudgraphs`